lewisaronmilne/3d_Viewer_Experiment/README.md

 # 3d Viewer Experiment
-This An experimental area for trying low level 3d graphics.
+This an experimental project for trying low level 3d graphics programming.

 Currently it is just a viewer for a few 3d models.